mibur1/psy111/book/introduction/week_4/2_pandas.md

 print(yeatman_data.head())
 ```

 The variable `yeatman_data` now is a Pandas DataFrame which contains our data and we can use the `.head()` method to look at the first few rows of the data.
 The leftmost column `subjectID` is the index column, while the other columns contain the data for different variables such as age, gender, or IQ.
-You can also see that the DataFrame is *heterogeneously typed* meaning it can contain variables of different types (e.g. strings or floats).
+You can also see that the DataFrame is, in contrary to the previously introduced numpy arrays, *heterogeneously typed*.
+This means it can contain variables of different types (e.g. strings or floats).
 You can also already see some missing values.
 For example, `subject003` and `subject_004` are missing values for IQ related columns.

 ### Summarizing DataFrames